rpnlatex v1.4.2

 \ Math Entry

 The \ prefix starts math entry mode.
-A small input field will be shown where you can type a number or a simple math expression in infix notation.
+A small input field will be shown where you can type a number or a simple math expression in traditional infix notation.
 Enter will parse what you have typed and put it on the stack.
 A malformed expression will signal an error; allowed expressions include:

 • Numbers such as 3, -10, 5.12

-• ! for factorial notation (x!) is allowed.
+• Factorial notation (x!) is allowed.

-Esc (or Ctrl+z) will cancel math entry mode.
+Esc (or Ctrl z) will cancel math entry mode.

 NOTE: The conjunction command available via ,' is another way of including English words or phrases.